What You Should Know—So Someone Doesn’t Know Too Much About You!

 There are several companies and municipalities in the Monroe County area that will accept computers/TVs from residents.
 Residents should call their local municipality to see if recycling programs are offered.
 Several programs are listed below.
 Click on the links, or call the listed numbers for details.

-- Monroe County ecopark (Cathode Ray Tube TVs and monitors accepted only during Special Collections - $10 credit/debit card only)
+- Monroe County ecopark (Cathode Ray Tube TVs and monitors - $10 each credit/debit card only)

 10 Avion Drive